 At Harbourside Animal Hospital, our veterinary care team is passionate about disease prevention in pets.
-Pet vaccinations prevent serious illnesses in dogs and cats, including highly contagious diseases such as parvo, distemper and rabies.
+Pet vaccinations prevent serious illnesses in dogs and cats, including highly contagious diseases such as parvo, distemper, and rabies.
 The core dog vaccination and cat vaccination series is a critical part of pet wellness care.
 Vaccines are typically administered every one to three years, depending on a vaccine manufacturer’s requirements and our Tampa veterinarian’s recommendations.

 Our Tampa veterinarian recommends all pets receive the core vaccination series.
 For dogs, the canine core vaccination series is a combined shot known as DHPP.
-This dog vaccination shot protects against distemper, hepatitis, parainfluenza and parvovirus.
+This dog vaccination shot protects against distemper, hepatitis, parainfluenza, and parvovirus.
 For cats, the combined feline vaccination shot is known as FVRCP.
 This cat vaccination shot protects against feline viral rhinotracheitis, calicivirus and panleukopenia (feline distemper).
-Florida state law requires all dogs and cats age four months or older be vaccinated against rabies.
+Florida state law requires all dogs and cats aged four months or older to be vaccinated against rabies.
 The rabies vaccination is given again one year later, and then every three years, depending on the vaccine manufacturer’s guidelines.

 A new puppy or kitten should receive the puppy/kitten shot series.
 This dog vaccination and cat vaccination series is administered shortly after a young animal is weaned, typically at 8 to 10 weeks.
 Young pets are especially vulnerable to illness as their immune systems are not yet fully mature.
 For this reason, our Tampa veterinarian will administer booster shots every 3 to 4 weeks until your pet’s immune system is fully matured.
 This typically occurs at 18 to 20 weeks of age.
 The puppy/kitten shot series includes core vaccinations and rabies.
 Depending on your pet’s risk of exposure to other illnesses, such as kennel cough, our Tampa veterinarian may also recommend additional non-core vaccines.

 Pet vaccinations are critical to protecting your pets against contagious diseases.
-Since these illnesses typically do not cause symptoms until several days after infections, it is possible that your pet could interact with a seemingly healthy pet at the dog park, grooming salon or pet kennel and contract a disease.
+Since these illnesses typically do not cause symptoms until several days after infections, it is possible that your pet could interact with a seemingly healthy pet at the dog park, grooming salon, or pet kennel and contract a disease.
 Vaccinations are the only effective way to ensure your pet is protected against these deadly diseases.